xdu-icpc/judge-client-3/README.md

 # judge-client-3

-This is a systemd-based HustOJ `judge_client` drop-in replacement.
+This is a HustOJ `judge_client` drop-in replacement based on systemd.

 ## Why number "3"?